econia-labs/econia/doc/doc-site/docs/integrators/reference-frontend.md

 pnpm run dev
 ```

-Doing so should open http://localhost:3000/ in your browser, where you'll see the local version of the frontend.
+Doing so should open [http://localhost:3000](http://localhost:3000) in your browser, where you'll see the local version of the frontend.

-*Note: change the coloring and branding of the frontend before publishing.*

 ## Steps to deploy on Vercel